 Class discussions will be supported by the assigned readings.
 To ensure the quality of our discussions, each student will be required to complete the following questions:

-- Double Take– Identify a quote that you find to be provocative, controversial, or attention-grabbing.
-Describe why you found this quote so thought-provoking.
+2. Double Take- Identify a quote that you find to be provocative, controversial, or attention grabbing.
+Describe why you found this quote so thought provoking.

 Think of this assignment as a small journal entry where you can note things about each text that really stand out to you.
 I know it’s a bit corny at first, but if you trust me, I’ll show you how to use this simple method to approach digesting rigorous academic texts.
 Additionally, these short responses will be useful for composing answers to the exams.

-There will be three major exams in this course with the last of the three exams serving as both an exam and an essay.
-The first two exams will take the form of a series of short-answer questions that will ask you to briefly (2-3 short paragraphs) discuss important themes, argumentative points, and other discursive features of the texts.
+There will be three major exams in this course and an essay.
+All three exams will take the form of a series of short-answer questions that will ask you to briefly (2-3 short paragraphs) discuss important themes, argumentative points, and other discursive features of the texts.
 You will have five days to complete the exam before it is due, and each exam is open-book.
 While I will be enthusiastically encouraging you to connect with your peers to prepare for exams, each exam must be completed individually.